cedric-bertrand-31/Practice-My-Words/README.md

 # Practice My Words
-Android native application for registering yourself words that you learn
+Android native application for registering yourself words that you learned

 # General presentation
 **Practice My Words** is an Android App allowing you to add each new words you have learned in a list where the translation is hidden.
 You can instantly display the translation if you have forgotten it.